ThinkEQ/assembly-solutions-ltd/src/pages/product/cable-preparation.md

         Our [cable assembly](www.assembly-solutions.com/cable-assembly) production lines are streamlined for efficient manufacture and all our production operators are accredited to IPC A-620 – the standards for cable assemblies.

+        #### Reverse Engineering from Samples

+        As a manufacturer committed to supporting customers the best we can, we usually assist with the initial design by bringing our engineering expertise to every panel wiring project.

+        We generally work from drawings, specifications and bills of materials, but if required we can reverse engineer products from a sample or prototype.
+Our engineers can visit customer factories to discuss products in detail to come up with the best solution.
   - type: column
     column:
       title: Low Prices & Fast Turnaround